Life after reliable energy

 The sewers won’t work anymore.
 Gravity-fed sewage systems will clog.
 Fecal matter will come back into our daily lives and spread disease.
 It will join the garbage that will pile up in the street as collection depends on fossil fuels to work.

-But that won’t stop those that have no solar installations to go after those that have.
+But that won’t stop those who have no solar installations to go after those that have.
 They won’t listen to your pleas that they don’t work anyhow.

 Civilization as we know it will end.
 There will be no silver lining.
 It will be back to the strong feeding on the weak.
 It will be back to dirt and pestilence.